docsforadobe/premiere-plugin-guide/docs/resources/pipl-resource.md

 ## How PiPLs Are Processed By Resource Compilers

-On macOS, .r files are processed natively by Xcode, as a Build Phase of type Build Carbon Resources.
+On macOS, .r files are processed natively by XCode, as a Build Phase of type Build Carbon Resources.
 This step is already set for the sample projects.

 On Windows, .r files are processed with CnvtPiPL.exe, which creates an .rcp file based upon custom build steps in the project.
 The .rcp file is then included in the .rc file along with any other resources the plugin uses.
 These custom build steps are already in place in the sample projects.